 Directions

-Your next stop is Norrmalmstorg (32) which lies on Hamngatan.
-You’ll be walking a distance of 200 m.
+Your next stop is Norrmalmstorg (32).
+Head west on Hamngatan and turn right onto Norrmalmstorg.
+You’ll be walking a distance of 220 m.

 32. Norrmalmstorg

-The next attraction on this free self-guided Stockholm walking tour is Norrmalmstorg, a small square in central Stockholm that connects the shopping streets Hamngatan and Biblioteksgatan.
-The square itself is nothing special and is most famous for the Norrmalmstorg bank robbery.
+The next stop on this free self-guided Stockholm walking tour is Norrmalmstorg, a small square in central Stockholm that connects the shopping streets of Hamngatan and Biblioteksgatan.

 Directions

-Your next stop is Nordiska Kompaniet (NK) (33) which lies further west on Hamngatan.
-You’ll be walking a distance of 200 m.
+Your next stop is Nordiska Kompaniet (NK) (33).
+Head west on Hamngatan.
+You’ll be walking a distance of 220 m.

 33. Nordiska Kompaniet (NK)